If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 If you're looking to buy a home in Ohio, you'll want to know what the best mortgage rates look like.
 Shopping around with mortgage lenders will help you determine what rates you might qualify for.
 Don’t forget, though -- your credit score will also dictate what offers you can get.
-Check out today's mortgage rates in Ohio below.

 Ohio is home to a number of affordable cities that are great for first-time and seasoned home buyers alike.
 Here are five cities where you might find a great deal on a place of your own.

 Known as the Rubber Capital of the World, Akron actually features a path paved with rubber.
 The many bars, coffee shops, and parks in Akron are a draw for young professionals and families.
 It’s a city that’s easy on the wallet housing-wise -- the median home value is $82,400.
 Property taxes are relatively reasonable, too.
 The average property tax rate in Summit County is 1.53%.

 Home to the Rock and Roll Hall of Fame, Cleveland is a city loaded with sports, culture, and entertainment.
 Despite that, home prices haven't skyrocketed.
-The median home value in Cleveland is $68,500, well below the median statewide.
+The median home value in Cleveland is $69,600, well below the median statewide.
 Property taxes, however, are somewhat high.
 The average property tax rate in Cuyahoga County, where Cleveland is located, is 1.93% of a home's value.

 About 30 minutes from the Indiana border, Cincinnati is home to a number of Fortune 500 companies.
 The city is also known for its exciting food scene.
-The median home value in Cincinnati is $129,100, while the average property tax rate in Hamilton County is 1.53% of a home's assessed value.
+The median home value in Cincinnati is $138,000, while the average property tax rate in Hamilton County is 1.53% of a home's assessed value.